Luca Pagano

-Luca Pagano (born July 28, 1978 in Treviso) is an Italian-born poker player who finished third place in the Barcelona Open, a European Poker Tour (EPT) event, in 2004.
+Luca Pagano (born 28 July 1978 in Treviso) is an Italian poker player who finished third place in the Barcelona Open, a European Poker Tour (EPT) event, in 2004.
 Since then he has reached six more EPT final tables, finishing in the money 20 times, placing him top of the EPT All-Time Leaderboard.
 He has also placed in two events at the 2006 World Series of Poker.

 He was a Team PokerStar PRO member for almost 15 years and, as of 2017, his total live tournament winnings exceed $2,200,000.

 Biography

 Pagano attended the information-science branch at the Ca' Foscari University of Venice; quickly his managerial skills took over and the nightlife family-run business was profitably administrated.
 The big love for poker comes a little later, during a trip in Slovenia where he played a game in the Casino of Nova Gorica.

 He has been a poker professional since 2004, year in which he scored the third place at the EPT Barcelona Open.
 This rising career takes him to play in the major tournaments having places in the most eminent cities, so that PokerStars chooses to make him the perfect Italian testimonial of the Team Pro.
 Pagano and PokerStars parted their ways in May 2017, consensually.

 Pagano adds to his palmares many successes and builds up a very solid bankroll, rapidly becoming the player with the most in the money placements in all of Italian history.

 Together with poker, Pagano is an entrepreneur, Angel Investor, TV commentator and host, main host of the Italian talent and reality show La Casa degli Assi, sponsored by PokerStars and co-owner of Italian professional eSports Team QLASH.

 European Poker Tour

 In the European Poker Tour, Pagano gained 20 ITM placements with 7 Final Tables.
 Despite the strong perseverance, he never scored any first place; his best EPT result is third place in Barcelona in 2004.

-On September 11, 2008, Pagano was awarded by the European Poker Tour Awards as "The Player of the Year".
+On 11 September 2008, Pagano was awarded by the European Poker Tour Awards as "The Player of the Year".

 Pagano holds the first position in the EPT All-Time Leaderboard with 5.500 points, right before French player Bertrand "ElkY" Grospellier, and holds the second position in the EPT ITM Rank Score - he is the first, however, among Italians; the Global Poker Index has estimated his winnings in about $2,212,339.

 Italian Poker Tour

-On August 1, 2011 wins for the first time the Italian Poker Tour Sanremo step, gaining a trophy and €210,000 of prize.
+On 1 August 2011 wins for the first time the Italian Poker Tour Sanremo step, gaining a trophy and €210,000 of prize.

 As May 2017, at the time of the split from PokerStars, he holds the 8th place in the "All Time Money List" of HendonMob, for a global earnings of $2,212,339.